 - 1. The Task Committee consists of: - a.
 The Meet Director (MD) - b.
-Two pilots elected by the competition pilots - c.
-One pilot appointed by the PWCA to provide local knowledge - d.
+One pilot elected by the competition pilots - c.
+One pilot proposed by the organisers and approved by the PWCA - d.
+One pilot appointed by the PWCA - e.
 The Technical Delegate (TD) - 2.
 The elected pilots should have sufficient knowledge of the flying site and the World Cup rules.
 They must submit their candidature no later than the start of local registration. - 3.
 If there are less than two applicants, the Technical Delegate has the right to appoint two pilots from the pilot list. - 4.
 The task should be unanimously agreed by the Task Committee. - 5.
-The Task Committee chooses take-off areas and the task of the day according to safety, meteorological, technical and sportive criteria. - 6.
-All Task Committee members will have priority at launch. - 7.
+The TD or MD have the right to veto a task. - 6.
+In the event of a pilot leaving the task committee, the PWCA will appoint a replacement. - 7.
+The Task Committee chooses take-off areas and the task of the day according to safety, meteorological, technical and sportive criteria. - 8.
+All Task Committee members will have priority at launch. - 9.
 Task Committee members will be given thanks and recognition at the prize-giving ceremony.